AngelLiang/celery-sqlalchemy-scheduler/README.md

 > Note: If you want to delete `PeriodicTask`, don't use `.delete()` method on a query
 > such as `db.session.query(PeriodicTask).filter(PeriodicTask.id == task_id).delete()`.
-> Because it doesn't trigger the `after_delete` event listener and result in Error.
+> Because it doesn't trigger the `after_delete` event listener and results in Error.
 > The correct deletion method is using session to delete `PeriodicTask` object.

     >>> db.session.delete(db.session.query(PeriodicTask).get(task_id))